 When I returned to my apartment, I found myself struggling with many thoughts about The Bagged-Lady.
 It was time I entered the Elysium, for guidance:

 I soon became uncomfortable at the stares of passers-by and felt that somehow, I was associated with the two carriages and that I was now identified as being homeless.
-I began to realize how, these "stares of accusation", reminded the Bagged-Lady of her cast in society.
-Like the untouchables of India, once cast in this stigma of life, there was no escape; humans suffered on this "Island of Shame".
-I thought of life's irony; with the passage of time, now just meters away, a "liberated Bunny", proud of her profession as a reporter, had exposed herself for all to see.
+I began to realize how, these "stares of accusation," reminded the Bagged-Lady of her cast in society.
+Like the untouchables of India, once cast in this stigma of life, there was no escape; humans suffered on this "Island of Shame."
+I thought of life's irony; now just meters away, a "liberated Bunny," proud of her profession as a reporter, had exposed herself for all to see.
 I longed to see the Bagged-Lady and assure her from the Gods, that she should suffer no more in shame for she had done nothing wrong.
 I thought and waited.

 And so it has been my young friends, that on numerous occasions, I have passed by this Island of Shame, looking for the Bagged-Lady.
 I have asked around for her far and wide, and I wonder.
 Have you seen her, do you live on such an Island?
-Have you too been stigmatized somehow by society for some event in your lives, which has been born of your innocence?
+Have you been stigmatized by society, for some event in your lives, born out of your innocence?